Niria/link-board-tsoha/README.md

 - [ ] Admin can edit, hide and delete threads/messages submitted by users
 - [ ] Admin can revoke/grant users posting priviledges

-Check `TODO.md` for up to date tasklist
+Ticked features in the list above have been implemented.
+Check `TODO.md` for up to date tasklist.

 ## Installation